folbricht/desync/README.md

 - `-y` Answer with `yes` when asked for confirmation.
 Only supported by the `prune` command.
 - `-l` Listening address for the HTTP chunk server.
 Only supported by the `chunk-server` command.
 - `-m` Specify the min/avg/max chunk sizes in kb.
 Only applicable to the `make` command.
 Defaults to 16:64:256 and for best results the min should be avg/4 and the max should be 4*avg.
-- `-i` When packing an archive, don't produce an archive file but instead store the chunks and create an index file (caidx) for the archive.
-Only applicable to `tar` command.
+- `-i` When packing/unpacking an archive, don't create/read an archive file but instead store/read the chunks and use an index file (caidx) for the archive.
+Only applicable to `tar` and `untar` commands.

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store